Peter Rosenberg: Radio

 Rosenberg is known for supporting and introducing the public to up-and-coming New York rap artists.
 He was the first media personality to interview rapper Earl Sweatshirt after he returned in 2012 from a nearly two-year hiatus in Samoa.
 In an April 2014 New Yorker article on Rosenberg, he said, "Since I have a foot in both worlds, an artist can play me three tracks, and I can go, ‘This one only hip-hop heads like me will appreciate.
 This one could be big, but it’s corny.
 But this one could reach a lot of people, without you sacrificing who you are’".

-After becoming mayor of New York City in 2014, Bill de Blasio's debut traditional Friday morning mayoral radio interview was by phone with Rosenberg and Ebro on The Hot 97 Morning Show.Rosenberg also hosts a number of podcasts including Bite the Mic with Mike Tyson.
+After becoming mayor of New York City in 2014, Bill de Blasio's debut traditional Friday morning mayoral radio interview was by phone with Rosenberg and Ebro on The Hot 97 Morning Show.
+Rosenberg also hosts a number of podcasts including Bite the Mic with Mike Tyson.
 On March 6, 2020, it was announced Rosenberg had signed a deal with WWE to host their monthly pay per view panel shows, as well as other related projects.

+Rosenberg's tenure at Hot 97 ended on December 12, 2025, along with the shows Real Late with Peter Rosenberg and Ebro in the Morning, of which he was a co-host.

+Rosenberg became a co-host of the Michael Kay Show on ESPN New York in 2015 with Michael Kay and Don La Greca.
+After Michael Kay's departure from the afternoon time-slot in December 2024, he became the co-host of Don, Hahn, and Rosenberg with La Greca and Alan Hahn, airing from 3-7 PM EST on WHSQ.

+Podcasts

+Rosenberg and Cipha Sounds co-host the podcast Juan Ep Is Life (formerly Juan Epstein) which has featured Jay-Z, Eminem, Rick Ross, Pusha T, and other guests.

+Rosenberg also hosts a professional wrestling themed podcast, Cheap Heat.
+Cheap Heat was produced by the Ringer from November 2021 to April 2024.

+Along with Michelle Beadle, Rosenberg co-hosted the Over the Top podcast, produced by Wondery, from October 2023 to June 2024.